Success

 At CUAG: Curated her first exhibition, “Drawn Together: Cape Dorset Graphic Artists” (2005)

-Now: Canada Excellence Research Chair in Decolonial and Transformational Indigenous Art Practices, University of Victoria
+Now: Canada Excellence Research Chair in Decolonial and Transformational Indigenous Art Practices, Professor in the Visual Arts Department of the University of Victoria

 Robyn Jeffrey